What is urticaria?

 How long do hives last?

 Hives often come and go over several hours, but can keep doing this for days or weeks.
 This is called acute hives.
-Sometimes hives will keep recurring for more than 6-8 weeks, and this is called chronic hives.
+Sometimes hives will keep coming back for more than 6-8 weeks, and this is called chronic hives.

 What is the relation between hives and allergy?